Do Membership Inference Attacks Work on Large Language Models?: Implementation details

 \subsubsection{Temporal Benchmarks}

-For the temporal Wikipedia benchmark non-members, we collect samples from the RealTimeData "\textbf{wikitext\_latest}" dataset~\cite{li2023avoiding}.
+For the temporal Wikipedia benchmark non-members, we collect samples from the RealTimeData "\textbf{wikitext\_latest}" dataset~\citep{li2023avoiding}.
 This yielded Wikipedia articles created between the week of August 12, 2023 till the week of January 8, 2024~\footnote{Note that while the articles are created in the recent time frame, the contents of the Wikipedia page aren't necessarily about recent topics, people, or events}.
 We then follow Pile processing steps by simply appending the article titles to the front of each respective article with a ``\textbackslash n\textbackslash n''.
 Members are sampled from the Wikipedia subdomain of the Pile training set.
 Members and non-members are then sampled with the same criterion as in the general experiments.

-For the temporal ArXiv benchmarks, we use the ArXiv API again following \citet{li2023avoiding} to collect ArXiv preprints from specific months: August 2020, January 2021, June 2021, January 2022, June 2022, January 2023, and June 2023~\footnote{This slightly differs from the Pile ArXiv data collection, which uses the ArXiv bulk access through S3.
+For the temporal ArXiv benchmarks, the member set for each benchmark is fixed and sampled from the ArXiv subdomain of the Pile training set, which consists of papers posted prior to July 2020~\citep{gao2020pile}.
+For non-members, we use the ArXiv API again following \citet{li2023avoiding} to collect ArXiv preprints from specific months: August 2020, January 2021, June 2021, January 2022, June 2022, January 2023, and June 2023~\footnote{This slightly differs from the Pile ArXiv data collection, which uses the ArXiv bulk access through S3.
 However, we believe both ArXiv bulk access and API should yield the preprints in the same manner regardless.}.
-We then apply the same processing steps used in the Pile~\cite{gao2020pile}.
+We then apply the same processing steps used in the Pile~\citep{gao2020pile}.
 This mainly involves converting the latex sources for a given preprint into a single Markdown file, and then filtering out documents such as those with conversion errors.
 For each month range, we sample non-members from processed files in the given date range.
-The member set for each benchmark is fixed and sampled from the ArXiv subdomain of the Pile training set.
+By sampling non-members from successively later time ranges after the Pile ArXiv cutoff date, we also seek to explore how greater temporal shift impacts MIA performance.
 We again sample both members and non-members with the same criterion as in the general experiments.

+\shortsection{Difficulties in reproducing and analyzing existing works} While we follow a similar method of non-member candidate selection for our temporal experiments as prior works such as \cite{shi2023detecting} and \cite{meeus2023did}, we were unable to reproduce their settings for analysis for two main reasons: 1) their exact non-member candidates and/or pipelines to reproduce the non-member candidate selection are unavailable or 2) target models used such as \textsc{LLaMa}~\citep{touvron2023llama1} do not release their training data to conduct \ngram\ or other distributional analyses.